 Education Assistance (Chapter 35)

-Dependents of 100 percent P&T disabled veterans or those who died during service are eligible for educational and vocational benefits.
+Dependents of 100% P&T disabled veterans or those who died during service are eligible for educational and vocational benefits.
 Benefits are good for up to 45 months and are available for a variety of VA-approved degrees, certificates, trainings and correspondence courses.

 Service-Disabled Veterans Life Insurance Waiver